3rg1s/SBNotes/README.md

  - Add a frontpage!
  - Add User settings (Add profile password, auto-delete note)
  - Add a php file to create the database for you!
- - CRITICAL :USE PDO  INSTEAD OF mysql_query, TO prevent any type of mysql injectionf.